dominik-miskovic/formly/README.md

 # Forumly Application

-This is a self-contained Spring Boot application with an embedded H2 database.
+This is a Basic Forum as a self-contained Spring Boot application with an embedded H2 database.

+## Features
+ - User Registration
+ - User Login
+ - User Logout
+ - Forum Creation
+ - Forum Posting
+ - Forum Commenting

 ## Prerequisites